Anoraknophobia

-Anoraknophobia is the 12th studio album, by the British rock band Marillion, released in 2001.
-It is regarded as the first instance of a music recording completely financed by fans in a then-unique fundraising campaign, 12,674 copies were pre-ordered before the album was even recorded.
+Anoraknophobia is the 12th studio album by the British rock band Marillion, released in 2001.
+It is regarded as the first instance of a music recording completely financed by fans in a then-unique fundraising campaign, as 12,674 copies were pre-ordered before the album was even recorded.

-In an attempt to depart from their neo-progressive rock past for a contemporary sound, Marillion introduced elements of rap, groove, funk, trip hop, blues, jazz and dub.
+In an attempt to depart from their neo-prog past for a contemporary sound, Marillion introduced elements of rap, groove, funk, trip hop, blues, jazz and dub.
 Although the album received several favourable reviews, it was not a significant commercial success, and its sole single, "Between You and Me", did not chart.
 The group supported Anoraknophobia with a six-month European tour.

 Background

 In February 1997, when Marillion prepared for a European tour in support of their ninth studio album, This Strange Engine, Mark Kelly announced on the Internet that the group would not visit North America due to insufficient support from their American record label, Red Ant.
 Then, devoted fans launched a fundraising drive and raised $50,000 to help their favourite band cross the Atlantic.
 Alliance Entertainment, Red Ant's parent company, filed for bankruptcy in July and tried to sell the label.
 As a result, an additional $15,000 (money that would have come from Red Ant) was raised for a 21-date North American tour, the band's largest since 1991.
-The whole idea, known as crowdfunding, was conceived and realised by fans without any involvement from the band, and although music lovers had always backed their favorite performers in various ways, such a successful Internet campaign was unprecedented.
+The whole idea, known as crowdfunding, was conceived and realised by fans without any involvement from the band, and although music lovers had always backed their favourite performers in various ways, such a successful Internet campaign was unprecedented.

 After releasing marillion.com in October 1999, Marillion had completed a three-album contract with Castle Communications.
 Although a number of independent labels were interested in signing the band, its members wanted to have total control of their music and still be able to use distribution facilities of a major record company.
 This could only be achieved if the money to create an album was obtained from a different source, and Marillion found an unusual solution, crowdfunding.

 As they had already learnt of the dedication of the fanbase which had underwritten the North American tour, the band sent e-mails to over 30,000 people who subscribed to their website, asking whether they would buy an unrecorded album.
 Within two days there were around 6,000 positive replies; ultimately, 12,674 copies were pre-ordered.
 The process raised more than £150,000 (£ in 2015 pounds), more than an advance the band might have received from an ordinary record contract.
 A worldwide marketing and distribution deal was concluded with EMI, and the album would be released for retail by their Liberty Records imprint.

 This innovative pre-order venture was unexpectedly successful.
 Anoraknophobia is claimed by Marillion to have been the first crowdfunded album in the music industry.